Cyber Security

 Moreover, when employees feel backed in their professional growth, they are more likely to stay engaged and committed.
 This addresses a primary reason workers leave their jobs—career development—cited by 22% of employees.
 Consequently, this support reduces turnover costs, which can soar to 33% of an employee's annual salary.

-Thus, employer sponsorship emerges as a critical factor in cultivating a skilled workforce.
+Thus, in cultivating a skilled workforce.
 It not only enhances organizational resilience against cyber threats but also expands the organization's network within its industry and related fields.
 By prioritizing employee development, organizations can secure their future while fostering a culture of continuous improvement.

 Each slice of the pie represents a key benefit of employer sponsorship.
 The larger the slice, the more significant the impact it has on the organization.
 This helps visualize how investing in employee certification translates into financial advantages.